syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Data-Binding.md

 ### Binding the button command in template column to ViewModel

-The Command property of the Button loaded inside the GridTemplateColumn can be binded from the ViewModel.
+You can also assign any value to the Command property of the Button loaded inside the GridTemplateColumn via binding.

 Refer the below code to bind the command property of Button loaded inside the GridTemplateColumn from the ViewModel.